metabrainz/musicbrainz-server/INSTALL.md

 Building static web resources
 -------------------------------

-To build everything necessary to access the server in a web browser (CSS, JavaScript), follow this section [Translations](https://github.com/metabrainz/musicbrainz-server/blob/master/INSTALL.md#translations) first to generate files for translation.
+To build everything necessary to access the server in a web browser (CSS, JavaScript), run the following command:

-With the translation files, you are ready to run the following command to build static web resources:

     ./script/compile_resources.sh

+If you encounter an error running the command above, follow this section [Translations](https://github.com/metabrainz/musicbrainz-server/blob/master/INSTALL.md#translations) until **4. install translations**.
+It will generate the necessary files for the build to succeed.

-This command takes care of installing Node.js dependencies for you, including development dependencies.
+This command below takes care of installing Node.js dependencies for you, including development dependencies.
 If you're just setting up a mirror and don't plan to hack on any code, you can save a bit of time and space by excluding the devDependencies (listed in package.json):